lucthienphong1120/graphics.h/README.md

 git clone https://github.com/lucthienphong1120/graphics.h
 ```

+# Build

-Run `setup.exe` with administrator permission, this will automatic setup the library
++ Run `setup.exe` with administrator permission, this will automatic configure the library
++ Or read and follow the instructions in `Setup_x64.txt` or `Setup_x32.txt` to configure manually

 # How to use